Thursday, January 15, 2026

 Tuesday, September 28, 2021

-Ever wondered about the nitty-gritty details of your SQL Server services?
-This handy query gives you a quick overview of essential information for each service running on your server.
+This query provides a quick overview of essential information for each service associated with your current SQL Server instance.

 FROM sys.dm_server_services WITH (NOLOCK)